-We have audited the financial statements of Your Credit Union Limited (the "Credit Union") which comprise the statement of financial position as at September 30, 2021, and the statements of comprehensive income, changes in members' equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+We have audited the financial statements of Your Credit Union Limited (the "Credit Union"), which comprise the statement of financial position as at September 30, 2022, and the statements of comprehensive income, changes in members' equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at September 30, 2021, and financial performance, and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at September 30, 2022, and the results of its operations and its cash flows for the year then ended in accordance with International Financial Reporting Standards.